 We use Collins for English for Year 1 to Year 9, Mathematics for Year 3 to Year 9 and Science for Year 7 to Year 9.

-Using MS forms , the student performance is tracked in quick time and this informs and allows teachers to plan for identified gaps and also prepare for the challenge each child needs to reach their next level in progressing lessons.
+Using MS forms, the student performance is tracked in quick time and this informs and allows teachers to plan for identified gaps and also prepare for the challenge each child needs to reach their next level in progressing lessons.
 Prompt feedback to student, and a tracker for teachers allow to better cater to students needs and challenge students to achieve the best outcomes.

 Summative Assessment (Assessment of learning): Summative assessment enables teachers to evaluate both students learning and the impact of their own teaching as per curriculum standard at the end of a period of time.
 It is used mainly to measure performance and clearly identifies a standard of student attainment.
 It is carried out at the end of a period of learning, e.g.: End of Unit Test, End of Term Assessment, End of Year assessment, External Board Examination.
 It provides evidence of achievement against the objectives of the curriculum.
 It is useful in informing teaching and learning in subsequent lessons.
 This type of assessment is shared with parents at parent/teacher consultations and enables them to support their child's learning.
 In Writing, teachers plan for a 'Big Write' at appropriate times in the term.
-In Maths, teachers use Mental Maths and Collins assessment resources alongside other bespoke assessment material to provide evidence of achievement against the curriculum objectives.
-In Reading, teachers use guided and shared reading sessions to record progress and achievements against the national curriculum objectives.
+In Maths, teachers use Mental Maths and Collins assessment resources alongside other bespoke assessment material to provide evidence of achievement against the national curriculum objectives.
 The progress of students with SEN and disabilities is reviewed and summative assessment adapted as necessary.
 Children who have not made expected progress or whom have fallen behind are targeted for interventions and rapid response work.